flotpython/exos-python/notebooks/tps/puzzle8/README-puzzle8-nb.md

 and from then, your job is to

-- keep references to the created widgets in order to be able to interact with them later
+- keep references to the created widgets, in order to be able to interact with them later
 - find the right settings to make the widgets look like you want
 - define the callbacks that will be called when the user interacts with the